pytorch/multipy/README.md

 #### Installing python, pytorch and related dependencies

-Multipy requires the latest version of pytorch to run models successfully, and we recommend fetching the latest _nightlies_ for pytorch and also cuda, if required.
+Multipy requires a version of pytorch > 1.13 to run models successfully, and we recommend fetching the _[latest stable release (1.13) / nightlies](https://pytorch.org/get-started/locally/)_ and also cuda, if required.

-##### In a `conda` environment, we would do the following:
+##### In a `conda` environment, we would do the following or similar depending on which version of pytorch we want:
 ```shell
 conda create -n newenv
 conda activate newenv